Fourier transform infrared (FTIR) spectroscopy

 FTIR spectra can be used to identify a wide range of compounds by comparing the measured spectra to spectral databases.
 For proteins, FTIR spectra from wavenumbers 1,700-1,500 cm-1 can be used to determine structural properties.
 Measuring protein absorbance over these wavenumbers gives two absorption bands, conventionally called Amide I and Amide II and lying between wavenumbers 1,700 - 1,600 cm-1 and 1,600 - 1,500 cm-1, respectively.

 The Amide I band is due to C=O stretching vibrations of the peptide bonds, which are modulated by the secondary structure (α-helix, β-sheet, etc.).
 Secondary structural content can be obtained by comparing the measured spectra to the spectra obtained for proteins with known secondary structures.

 The Amide II band is due to C-N stretching vibrations in combination with N-H bending.
 Amide II absorbance can be used, for instance, to report on protein unfolding based on the extent of hydrogen (H) exchanged for deuterium (D) in H-D exchange experiments.

 Water can interfere with FTIR measurements of protein samples, because it strongly absorbs in the Amide I region.
 Consequently, FTIR is best suited for lyophilized (freeze-dried) protein samples.
-Measurements can be obtained for protein samples in solution, but a high (>5 mg/mL) protein concentration is required.
-Both liquid (Transmission, ATR) and solid (ATR) samples can be analyzed at Coriolis Pharma.
+Nevertheless, measurements can be obtained for protein samples in solution, but a relatively high (typically >5 mg/mL) protein concentration is required.
+Both liquid (transmission, attenuated total reflection (ATR)) and solid (ATR) samples can be analyzed at Coriolis Pharma.